Skip to content

 python bot.py

-3. client.on_channel_message() - Registers a handler for incoming messages
+3. client.on_channel_message(...) registers a handler for incoming channel messages.

 async def handle_message(message: api_pb2.ChannelMessage):